onomondo/onomondo-softsim-cli/README.md

 ### Example

 Write hex encoded profiles to stdout.
-Optionally this can be piped directly to a device if ready to receive profile.
+Optionally, this can be piped directly to a device, if ready to receive profile.

 `--key` should point to the private key generated in the previous steps.